List of tallest freestanding structures

-Overview

 The Burj Khalifa is the tallest structure ever built, with a pinnacle height of 830 m (2722 ft) tall.
 The 20th and 21st centuries marked a notable uptick in terms of construction of tall structures.
-The majority of supertall structures are in the United States or Asia.
+The majority of supertall structures are in Asia.
 Most of the tallest structures during that time period have been guyed masts, which are not considered freestanding as they require guy wires for support.

 List of heights

 This list includes all freestanding structures of at least 350 meters or 1148 ft.
 Guyed structures or offshore structures do not count for the list.
 For all buildings, they are listed by pinnacle height and not architectural height, so the ranking will differ from the List of tallest buildings, such as the Willis Tower being above the Taipei 101.
 This list includes now demolished or destroyed structures, such as the original World Trade Center.
 The dates listed are when the structures topped out, not necessarily when they were finished.